 In our next exciting episode of Chickenman, the Fantastic Foul is, finally, summoned by the Police Commissioner to fight the diabolical forces of evil in Midland City that are wreaking havoc.

-Several weeks ago I started building out a page on my website titled Work in the Time of COVID-19.
+Just a reminder….early in the pandemic I started building out a page on my website titled Work in the Time of COVID-19.
 On this page I have put a number of free resources especially for nonprofit organizations, public agencies, and their leaders.
-I will continue to add items as I come across them and will update others when I can.
+As the pandemic appears to be “ramping up again,” they may continue to be useful to you.
 Let me be clear: